SALT 501 · Advanced · AI Tooling

 GitHub Copilot Chat inline-chat prompt example showing a question being asked directly in the editor

-Source: code.visualstudio.com/docs/copilot/copilot-chat
+Source: code.visualstudio.com/docs/copilot/chat/copilot-chat

 Beyond inline chat